How to Recognize a Toxic Critique of Your Novel

 7 Questions that Every Novel Critique Should Answer

-If you submit the following questions, in advance, to your critique partners and/or paid editor, they can provide a concise novel critique based on specific fundamentals.
+If you submit the following questions, in advance, to your critique partners and/or paid editor, they can provide a concise critique based on fiction fundamentals.

 #1.
 Was my scene compelling?

 In other words, did I emotionally move you as a reader?
 Did I make you eager to turn the pages?
 If not, where did you lose interest?